 I've tried them all.

-You know what this really sad part is is when I had no money, I would make that, a whole box of it, and eat the Whole box.
+You know what this really sad part is?
+Is when I had no money, I would make that, a whole box of it, and eat the whole box.

 Oh, yeah.

-Or riceroni chicken.
+Or rice-a-roni chicken.

 And I would consume the entire box.